elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

 From the Deployment Guide:

-> The Apache HTTP Server&#8217;s built in virtual hosting allows the server to provide different information based on which IP address, hostname, or port is being requested.
+> The Apache HTTP Server's built in virtual hosting allows the server to provide different information based on which IP address, hostname, or port is being requested.
 >
 > To create a name-based virtual host, find the virtual host container provided in **/etc/httpd/conf/httpd.conf** as an example, remove the hash sign (that is, #) from the beginning of each line, and customize the options according to your requirements as shown below.
 >